hectorcorrea/hectorcorrea.github.io/blog/2025-11-11/go-build-tool-machine-architecture.md

 For example, when I build an executable on my Mac with `go build -o marcli` internally the Go compiler is using two default values to determine the operating system (`GOOS`) and architecture (`GOARCH`) I want for the executable, *even if I don't specify one*.

-For example in my Mac if run `go env GOOS GOARCH` I get the following values:
+For example in my new Mac if run `go env GOOS GOARCH` I get the following values:

 ```
 darwin